akhilub/DSA-Coding-Patterns/HandyFunctions.md

 list(...): Converts the map object to a list.
 ```

+## In Order

-- To get the digits of a positive integer
+- To get the digits of a positive integer in order
 ```
-def getDigits(n):
+def getDigits(n:int):
     lst = []
     while n > 0:
         r = n % 10